electron/electron/docs/api/sandbox-option.md

 `--enable-sandbox` is enabled, normal electron windows cannot be created.

-If you need to mix sandboxed and non-sandboxed renderers in one application, simply omit the `--enable-sandbox` argument.
+If you need to mix sandboxed and non-sandboxed renderers in one application, omit the `--enable-sandbox` argument.
 Without this argument, windows created with `sandbox: true` will still have node.js disabled and communicate only via IPC, which by itself is already a gain from security POV.